-Quadrature Encoders
+Quadrature Encoders Wiring

 RoboClaw is capable of reading two quadrature encoders, one for each motor channel.
-The main RoboClaw header provides two +5VDC connections with dual A and B input signals for each encoder.
+The main header provides two +5VDC connections with dual A and B input signals for each encoder.

-In a robot with two motor configurations one motor will spin clock wise (CW) while the other motor will spin counter clock wise (CCW).
-The A and B inputs for one of the encoders must be reversed as shown.
+Quadrature encoders are directional.
+In a simple two motor robot, one motor will spin clock wise (CW) and the other motor will spin counter clock wise (CCW).
+The A and B inputs for one of the encoders must be reversed to allow both encoders to count up when the robot is moving forward.
 If both encoder are connected with leading edge pulse to channel A one will count up and the other down.
 This will cause commands like Mix Drive Forward to not work as expected.
+All motor and encoder combinations will need to be tuned.